Alejogb1/job-board/blog-data/is-there-a-better-way-of-labeling-data-than-knn.md

 And the cherry on top is that KNN has no learning phase there is no model generalization there is no actual "learning" to be honest you just remember every single training example and then do a voting based on distances so what are we really doing here

-Alright so enough complaining I know you're asking for alternatives that are actually worth looking at Let me give you a few of my favorites that I’ve used extensively and found to be good for different situations
+so enough complaining I know you're asking for alternatives that are actually worth looking at Let me give you a few of my favorites that I’ve used extensively and found to be good for different situations

 First up you got Logistic Regression yeah it might seem boring but it's powerful and a great first step beyond KNN especially if you are dealing with binary classification its fast its easy to interpret and its memory efficient It models the probability of a data point belonging to a certain class and it does so by fitting a curve and the curve is actually a line in a higher dimensional space so its not that complicated I know the name suggests otherwise